eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 CardReader reader = plugin.getReader(readerName);
 {{< /code >}}
 <br>
-{{% callout note %}}Depending on the type of plugin, the reader names are more or less dynamic (e.g. a PC/SC based system vs. an embedded terminal), it is sometimes necessary to implement an identification mechanism in order to assign the right reader to the right place in the
+{{% callout note %}}
+Depending on the type of plugin, the reader names are more or less dynamic (e.g. a PC/SC based system vs. an embedded terminal), it is sometimes necessary to implement an identification mechanism in order to assign the right reader to the right place in the